vs4vijay/ScanMaster/README.md

-# MultiScanner
+# ScanMaster

-A Security Tool which scans a target using OpenVAS, Zap, and Nexpose.
-And consolidates the scan results.
+A security tool designed to perform thorough scans on a target using OpenVAS, Zap, and Nexpose.
+It seamlessly consolidates and integrates the scan results, providing a comprehensive overview of the security vulnerabilities identified.

 ---